-Tags for Christmas Trees are usually available beginning in November and end just before Christmas.
-Permits are sold over-the-counter at the Mogollon Rim Ranger District Office and also at Big 5 Sporting Goods stores throughout Arizona.
-Check back in November for updates on how to get Christmas Tree tags!
-More information about cutting areas on other forests in the state can be found here.
+Tags for Christmas trees are usually available beginning in November and end just before Christmas.
+Permits are sold over-the-counter at the Mogollon Rim Ranger District Office, Forest Supervisor's Office and Flagstaff Ranger District Office.
+More information about how to obtain a Christmas tree permit and information about the cutting area for the Coconino National Forest is found here.

 Rock & Cinder Collecting Permit